|I. About ProCon.org (6)||V. Research Methodology (13)|

 Our researchers use advanced internet search strategies, scour studies, articles, etc., solicit responses from experts via email and phone, and are resourceful in general when it comes to finding the best, most clear, most well sourced, most compelling information from diverse sources.
 Most research is done from our office in Santa Monica although we sometimes go offsite to visit the library or attend a conference.

-How does ProCon.org determine whether a source is Pro, Con, or NC (not clearly pro or con) on an issue?
+How does ProCon.org determine whether a source is Pro, Con, NC (not clearly pro or con), or Now on an issue?

 "Exact Quotes” are shown within double quotation marks.
 Omissions are shown with ellipses (...); words added to quotes, usually for context, are shown with square brackets [words].